iheartla/iheartla/README.md

     poetry install --no-root --no-dev
     poetry shell

-**NOTE**: As of this writing (2020-10-14), installing poetry via homebrew has a bug whose workaround is to type `poetry env use python3.8` before you run `poetry install --no-root --no-dev`.
+**NOTE**: As of 2020-10-14, installing poetry via homebrew has a bug whose workaround is to type `poetry env use python3.8` before you run `poetry install --no-root --no-dev`.
+This situation may have changed.

 If you are developing I❤️LA, the test suite needs a working C++ compiler and, optionally, the Graphviz graph visualization software (`brew install graphviz`).